"There is a kind of beauty in imperfection" ~ Conrad Hall

 - Reapply paint/ink between each printing to ensure an even print

 - If crafting with air clay or salt dough we recommend shaping the clay first and letting it set slightly before stamping.
-If the clay is too wet it will be difficult to remove from the printing blocks.
+If the clay is too wet it will be difficult to remove from the printing blocks for a clean finish

 Post Printing Care